pmcclay/hc05_baudat/README.md

 AT+POLAR=1,0
 AT+UART=115200,0,0
 ```
-_baudat_ will then repeat forever: `power cycle/reset HC-05`
+_baudat_ will then repeat forever:
+`power cycle/reset HC-05`

 A new speed will not take effect until the HC-05 is reset.
 After changing the BT name, you'll have to pair with the new name to reconnect.
+If you have wired the STATE signal to RESET the controller, then reconnecting will restart _baudat_ to detect the new rate.

 To send arbitrary `AT` commands, answer `n`/`N`  to the first prompt. _baudat_ will then loop:
 * prompt for a command, with `AT` prefix assumed